 Dr François Lafond

-Senior Research Associate, Smith School for Enterprise and the Environment, University of Oxford
+Senior Research Associate, Mathematical Institute, University of Oxford

 François is a senior research officer and lead researcher at the Institute for New Economic Thinking, at the Mathematical Institute, and an associate member of Nuffield college.
 He received his PhD from UNU-MERIT / Maastricht University.
 His main areas of research are in the economics of innovation and productivity, environmental economics, networks and complex systems, applied econometrics and forecasting.